 Your room might have low or cool toned natural light for a few reasons:

 - It’s north facing

 - There are a lot of trees outside blocking the sky

 - You don’t have many windows (or any windows)

 - You have a large overhang (like a deck or large soffits)

 Any of the above reasons can contribute toward Repose Gray changing it’s overall appearance a bit.
 Repose Gray can get a wee bit heavier feeling in this type of room as it doesn’t have enough ‘colour’ in it to overpower darker areas or corners.
-That being said, it still looks pretty and doesn’t become too dull looking as it’s LRV of 60 helps it rise above the shadows – in other words ‘it’s all good!’
+That being said, it’s still a beautiful soft colour.

 Repose Gray in bright and light rooms

 Because Repose Gray has an LRV of 60, it doesn’t become toooo washed out in an ultra-bright room.
 And while ‘overall’ it will feel a bit lighter than you think it will, it still holds itself pretty well.